Grochowsky/frontend-mentor-react-country-list/README.md

 -Implement an onSearch event handler to search in real-time

--Provide the ability to display additional information for each country by rolling down a section
+-Provide the ability to display additional information for each country by clicking on it.

 Running project
 1. Clone repository